zen-xu/ghostty/README.md

 You can verify you have a release version by checking the filesize of the built binary (`zig-out/bin/ghostty`).
 The release version should be less than 5 MB on all platforms.
 The debug version is around 70MB.

+### Mac `.app`

+When targeting macOS, a macOS application bundle will be created at `zig-out/Ghostty.app`.
+This can be copied as-is and used like a normal app.
+This app will be not be signed or notarized.